KskAdch/TopologicalNumbers.jl/paper/paper.md

 Currently, there is no comprehensive Julia package that implements all these calculation methods.
-Users can easily calculate topological numbers using these methods.
+Users can easily calculate topological numbers using these methods in our package.
 The simplest requirement for users is to provide a function of the Hamiltonian with wave numbers as arguments.
 By creating a corresponding `Problem` and calling the `solve` function (`solve(Problem)`), calculations can be executed.
 At present, each `Problem` has one implemented `Algorithm`, limiting users' choices in computational methods.